 The trailhead is found at the end of Mountain View Drive in the community of Alpine.
 Right away you’ll see a wide worn path without much signage, this is the mellowest route and designated trail.
-You may be tempted by a trail to the lookers left of where you’ve parked that goes straight up hill – if you want to start your gains, hop on and ascend, but be cautious as this is a bike trail, you’ll need to listen and yield to bikers coming down.
+You may be tempted by a trail to the left that goes straight uphill – if you want to start your gains, hop on and ascend, but be cautious as this is a bike trail, you’ll need to listen and yield to bikers coming down.

 Carrying on, you’ll hit another intersection shortly after, left will keep you on the 19 Mile Creek East route and lead to Iceberg Lake by passing Screaming Cat Lake.
 The recommended route is to take the right at this intersection which will put you on the Screaming Cat Lake Connector, it is steep, fast and entertaining.
 Another junction labelled Flank Trail North waits for you, again left takes you to Iceberg with out Screaming Cat Lake and right takes you to Screaming Cat Lake.
 Now you stay on this section of trail for a while with another marked look out to the right offering 360 degree views of the Rainbow Glacier, Soo Valley and Sea to Sky valley.

 Back on the trail, you’ll cruise through this gentle section with ease, most of your big gains are over, weehoo!
 One last intersection before reaching Screaming Cat Lake, for the first time, stay to the left as the right option leads down the Soo Valley to a FSR away from Rainbow Mountain.
 Welcome to Screaming Cat Lake!
 This sub alpine lake is a perfect place for a swim and snack.